School Science Lessons

 Wild lettuce, (Lactuca virosa) | Lactucin | herbal medicine, "lettuce opium", tall lettuce, great lettuce, sedative, analgesic, painkiller, milky sap “lactucarium” was used as a painkiller, bitter herb used by the Jewish faithful in the Passover meal, Asteraceae

-Oxygen weed, (Lagarosiphon major), curly water weed, aquatic herb, perennial, submersed aquatic plant with branched brittle stems, up to 5 m long, can grow surface-reaching mats of up to 4m from bottom of water body, used as aquarium plant, waterweed, prohibited invasive plant of Queensland, inhabits still and slow-flowing clear water bodies, New Zealand, South Africa, Hydrocharitaceae
+Oxygen weed, (Lagarosiphon major), curly water weed, aquatic herb, perennial, narrow perianth tube, submersed aquatic plant with branched brittle stems, up to 5 m long, can grow surface-reaching mats of up to 4m from bottom of water body, used as aquarium plant, waterweed, prohibited invasive plant of Queensland, inhabits still and slow-flowing clear water bodies, New Zealand, South Africa, Hydrocharitaceae

-Bottle gourd, (Lagenaria siceraria), calabash gourd, trumpet gourd, long squash, calabash, climber, long melon, climber, immature fruit consumed as vegetables, food and water container, widespread, widely grown for food, Africa, Cucurbitaceae
+Bottle gourd, (Lagenaria siceraria), New Guinea bean, calabash gourd, trumpet gourd, long squash, calabash, climber, long melon, climber, immature fruit consumed as vegetables, like a round pumpkin with a very hard shell, used to make cups and dishes, food and water container, widespread, widely grown for food, Africa, Cucurbitaceae

 Native crepe myrtle, (Lagerstroema archeriana), up to 7 m, open canopy with several trunks, showy clusters of pink-mauve flowers, garden plant, Australia, Lythraceae

-Lagerstroemia archeriana, Daleys Fruit Tree Nursery
+Lagerstroemia archeriana, Daleys Fruit Trees

 Crepe myrtle, (Lagerstroema indica), "queen of flowers", rose of India, jarool, ornamental tree, Lythraceae

-Lagerstroema indica, Crepe myrtle, Daleys Fruit Tree Nursery
+Lagerstroema indica, Crepe myrtle, Daleys Fruit Trees

 Giant crepe-myrtle, (Lagerstroema speciosa), Pride of India, deciduous tree, popular purple flowers, ornamental tree, invasive, Lythraceae